-My boards were cut from 1x12 inch wide (actual mill size $\frac{3}{4} \times 11\frac{1}{4}$ inches) white pine donor boards, which are available at home improvement centers throughout Canada and the U.S. Pine boards are often used in breaking competitions and demonstrations because they are relatively easy to break.
-Thus, it is possible to compare the relative strengths of a variety of techniques (compare the 7 board bottom fist break on p.
-11 with the 1 board push break on p.
-60).
+My boards were cut from 1x12 inch wide (actual mill size $\frac{3}{4}$ x 111⁄2 inches) white pine donor boards, which are available at home improvement centers throughout Canada and the U.S. Pine boards are often used in breaking competitions and demonstrations because they are relatively easy to break.
+Thus, it is possible to measure the strengths of a variety of techniques (compare the 7 board bottom fist break on p.
+23 with the 1 board push break on p.
+59).

 Each of my breaking experiments used 1x12x10 inch wide white pine boards.
 Testing revealed that each board could support, on average, a 130 lb.
 (59 kg) barbell placed across the centerline of the wood and running parallel with the grain.

-It is not possible to assess the power in board breaking without having a measurable standard of board strength.
+It is not possible to assess the power of board breaking without having a measurable standard of board strength.
 Wood strength can vary widely depending on type, size, and moisture content, so a sample from each donor board should be tested just before breaking to insure consistency with the established standard.
 Each board stack was assembled from the same donor board with the grain patterns aligned and facing in the same direction.
 The heavy bag used in most of my experiments weighed 75 lbs.